contentstack/bulk-publish-entries-assets/README.md

     contentTypes:['redirect_rule'], //list of contentTypes which needs to be published locales:['en-us'], //list of locales which need to be considered for mentioned CTs environments:['bulktest'], // destination publish environments
-    publishAllContentTypes : false //if you want to publish entire contentTypes }
+    publishAllContentTypes : false, //if you want to publish entire contentTypes bulkPublish:true
+  }
 }
 ```